Certification vs. Qualification

 - How Safety Managers Hurt Their Aviation Hazard Reporting Processes

 A job title doesn't mean having the right personal qualification for a position.
 There are some people who were not cut out for the job they have chosen.
 We see this in younger people more often than in employees older than 40.
-The reason is that younger employees are trying on different hats, so to speak, as they learn which jobs suite them best.
+The reason is that younger employees are trying on different hats, so to speak, as they learn which jobs suit them best.

 With aviation safety managers, this isn't quite the case, because many safety managers come from the ranks, or they also have a "full-time job" as well as the safety manager role.
 This may not always be a suitable match for the new safety manager, as an aviation safety management system (SMS) is more than the traditional safety program.

-An aviation SMS is more complex, more structured and more hands on by management than the traditional safety program.
+An aviation SMS is more complex, more structured, and more hands-on by management than the traditional safety program.
 In the past, "safety programs" were a "nice touch" to show that management cared for employee well-being.
 This is not the case with modern aviation SMS.
 Besides having strict SMS documentation requirements, SMS requires the development of the "just culture" which protects employees from management as they dutifully participate in the SMS.

 So no, in this post I’m not talking about the technical requirements for becoming an aviation safety officer.
+If you are interested in acquiring technical or educational requirements to become an aviation safety manager, you may consider the Aviation Flight Safety Officer's Training Program.

 The much more relevant question is: what personality traits separate the average aviation safety officer from the good one, and how do you stack up?